Photo credit: Jessica Davis Photography

 Many grooms are overwhelmed with choices when it comes to shopping for engagement rings, even after learning the basics of the four C’s.
 To help narrow down your options and find the perfect piece for your bride-to-be, here are some factors to keep in mind:

-An easy place to begin is by looking and the other jewelry she wears to determine the type of precious metal that you’ll choose for her diamond engagement ring.
+An easy place to begin is by looking at the other jewelry she wears to determine the type of precious metal that you’ll choose for her engagement ring.
 If she prefers silver tones, a white gold or platinum setting will be a perfect match with her other pieces.
 If gold is more her style, look for yellow or rose gold settings.
-Modern women often wear mixed metals together at the same time, so you can choose the metal you prefer and can rest assured that it will fit seamlessly with her other jewelry.
+Modern women often wear mixed metals together at the same time, so you can choose the metal you prefer and can be rest assured that it will fit seamlessly with her other jewelry.

-As mentioned, a woman’s personal style should be a main consideration when choosing her diamond engagement ring.
+As mentioned, a woman’s personal style should be the main consideration when choosing her diamond engagement ring.
 If she dresses in sleek, contemporary clothing and gravitates to modern-design in architecture or interior design, she will likely love a ring that’s equally modern.
 On the other hand, if she has a more feminine style or loves antique shopping, a vintage-looking ring is a better choice.
 The goal should be finding a ring that she adores and isproud to wear every day as part of her overall look.

 Jewelry trends often follow in the footsteps of fashion and interiors so you can take some cues from what’s hot in the world around you.
 For example, antique furniture and shabby chic décor items are popping up everywhere in stores and magazines, so it’s no surprise that jewelers are embracing vintage-inspired cuts and settings in their designs.

 Whether it’s the latest colors of stones or metals, like rose gold or pink center stones, you’ll notice that diamond engagement ring designs echo the other trends in fashion and décor that are happening around you.